 Put pumpkin puree in a bowl and mix well with sugar and vanilla.
 Set aside.

-Place strudel on a parchment lined baking sheet and bake for about 20 minutes at 350 degrees.
-When done pastries should be golden brown and puffed up.
+Place the pastry on a parchment lined baking sheet and bake for about 20 minutes.
+When done, pastries should be golden brown and puffed up.